marcgreen/semantic-joplin/similar-notes/README.md

 ## Known Issues

+- bad UX to start initial embedding computation on startup and not user trigger since it can hog resources
 - button, command+keyboard shortcut, and menu item(?) to show/hide the panel
 - - if this is really common, would be cool to abstract that into a lib or smt
-- start initial embedding computation only on user trigger, not automatically
 - when switching between notes quickly, it's not clear list is outdated for a few secs
   - need to abort the computation onSelectionChange
-- remove linked notes from results (since they are obv already known/accounted for by user)
+- visually distinguish linked notes from unlinked notes in results (since they are obv already known/accounted for by user)
 - setting to exclude specified notebooks from being included (borrow more code from Note Graph UI plugin)
 - optimize similarity calculations, and when they happen, for more responsive UI
 - save USE model locally, so it needn't be downloaded every time the plugin loads